-Youtuber PewDiePie, Dropped By Disney, Google And More After Anti-Semitic Videos
+YouTuber PewDiePie Dropped By Disney, Google, And More After Anti-Semitic Videos

 — uInterview (@uinterview) February 14, 2017

-The Washington Post detailed the video, which has now been pulled, which contained men in loincloths holding signs with the aforementioned anti-Semitic slurs, and quoted PewDiePie who insists he is not an anti-semite.
+The Washington Post detailed the video, which has now been pulled, which contained men in loincloths holding signs with the aforementioned anti-Semitic slurs.
+The Post also quoted PewDiePie who insists he is not an anti-Semite.

 “I’m not anti-Semitic or whatever it’s called.
 It was a funny meme, and I didn’t think it would work.”

-In another video, Kjellberg/PewDiePie included a clip from a Hitler speech, and posted swastikas drawn by his fans in support.
-PewDiePie then played the Nazi anthem, and then gave a “very brief Nazi salute with a Hitler voice-over saying ‘Sieg Heil’ and the text ‘Nazi Confirmed.’ ” Youtube’s policy clearly states that they will not allow hate speech.
+In another video, Kjellberg/PewDiePie included a clip from a Hitler speech and posted swastikas drawn by his fans in support.
+PewDiePie then played the Nazi anthem, and then gave a “very brief Nazi salute with a Hitler voice-over saying ‘Sieg Heil’ and the text ‘Nazi Confirmed.'”
+YouTube’s policy clearly states that they will not allow hate speech.

-But even though PewDiePie alleges that he is not an anti-Semite, publications like The Daily Stormer, a Neo-Nazi blog have embraced him, and come to his defense, citing free speech, while applauding his efforts.
+But even though PewDiePie alleges that he is not an anti-Semite, publications such as the Daily Stormer, a Neo-Nazi blog, have embraced him and come to his defense, citing free speech while applauding his efforts.

 “He could be doing all this only to cause a stir things up and get free publicity.
 Ultimately, it doesn’t matter, since the effect is the same; it normalizes Nazism, and marginalizes our enemies.”

-After learning of his growing support from hate groups, Kjellberg released another statement claiming no affiliation with White Nationalist or Neo-Nazi groups.
+After learning of his growing support from hate groups, Kjellberg released another statement claiming no affiliation with white nationalist or Neo-Nazi groups.

 “As laughable as it is to believe that I might actually endorse these people, to anyone unsure on my standpoint regarding hate-based groups: No, I don’t support these people in any way.”

-But on Twitter, it seems that PewDiePie’s followers don’t get it, as they are defending the videos, and largely claiming that insulting other groups is okay, but when you offend Jews, your financing is cut off.
+But on Twitter, it seems that PewDiePie’s followers don’t get it, as they are still defending the videos.

 Disney is saying NO to anti-Semitic YouTube PewDiePie — now it's your turn. https://t.co/0E88wsB57i